 40-year-old Steven Dodd from Plymouth is training with his GB teammate, badminton-hopeful Elizabeth Haywood, and the two have become firm friends, as Victoria Davies reports.

-The Special Olympics GB's National Summer Games ever to be staged in the South West are drawing to a close tomorrow.
+The first Special Olympics GB's National Summer Games ever to be staged in the South West are drawing to a close tomorrow.